Pawnee ISD on forefront of crafting mental health initiative

 But even more, the superintendent is thankful to witness someone who puts her heart and soul into enhancing the lives of the students.

-“She’s a humable person,” Hartmann said.
+“She’s a humble person,” Hartmann said.
 “That makes it more powerful because she’s doing such things for selfless reasons.”

 Hartmann told Childress, “I’m a better superintendent for working with you.”